Notice regarding the quality of machine translation

 - have a certificate of competency or a training document that certifys the preparation for the exercise of the activity of a voluntary sales auctioneer and further justify, in a member state or a state party to the agreement on the Space which does not regulate access to or exercise of this occupation, a full-time exercise of the profession for at least one year in the previous ten years or for an equivalent period in the case of part-time exercise, under the that this exercise should be certified by the competent authority of the state.

-To go further Articles R. 321-65 and the following of the Code of Commerce.
+For further information: Articles R. 321-65 and the following of the Code of Commerce.

 c.
 Conditions of honourability and criminal penalties